airalab/robonomics-wiki/docs/1gang-smart-switch.md

 Step 2 — Access Point
 </robo-wiki-title>

-If you take the Smart switch from the box and connect it to the power supply, it will create hotspot with name "robonomics-XXXXXXX".
+If you take the Smart switch from the box and connect it to the power supply, it will create a hotspot with the name "robonomics-XXXXXXX".
 Connect to it.
-Configuration window should open.
-If not, open web-browser and go to `192.168.4.1` page.
+A configuration window should open.
+If not, open a web-browser and go to `192.168.4.1` page.

 <robo-wiki-picture src="ir-controller/phone-wifi.jpg" />

 Provide Wi-Fi credentials.
-After that the Smart switch device will connect to Wi-Fi network.
+After that, the Smart switch device will connect to Wi-Fi network.
 Check the device via it's IP address in the network.
 To find it you can use [Fing mobile app](https://www.fing.com/products) or
 [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).

 <robo-wiki-title :type="2" anchor="step3">